GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 This is the hidden-contract risk.
 A hidden contract is an unspoken expectation that care, usefulness, emotional availability, and reliability will eventually be recognized as romantic worth.
 It does not require conscious manipulation.
 It can arise when one person behaves as if the relationship is moving toward romance while the other continues to understand the bond as close friendship.

-Once Maarten remained visibly present--through ongoing relationship continuity, travel, and Nienke's ordinary sharing of her life--Ryan may have begun to recognize that the romantic possibility was not materializing.
+Once Maarten remained visibly present--through ongoing relationship continuity, the November Southwest USA road trip with Nienke, and Nienke's ordinary sharing of her life--Ryan may have begun to recognize that the romantic possibility was not materializing.
 That would make the later cooling more understandable.
 People often invest more energy while evaluating a possible romantic future and then pull back, consciously or not, once the answer appears to be no.

+The first major silence gives this theory a concrete hinge.
+Before November 16, Ryan and Nienke were in near-daily contact with very few blank days.
+After Nienke left for the November trip with Maarten, following an acknowledged missed goodbye, the chat went silent for nearly 12 days.
+That silence may have made the Maarten reality unavoidable: Nienke was continuing a partner/travel life elsewhere, while Ryan remained in Pittsburgh after months of high-effort support.
+That could have made the prior courtship-like investment feel futile or humiliating.

 This does not displace the mental-health evidence.
 Ryan's depression, seasonal pattern, work stress, post-election distress, disrupted routines, reduced dancing, gym inconsistency, and treatment uncertainty remain credible and independently documented.
 The more complete formulation is that both processes may have overlapped: genuine low mood reduced Ryan's capacity, while the apparent failure of the Nienke romantic possibility made that specific relationship emotionally harder to sustain.